pytroll/pycoast/docs/source/points.rst

 --------------------------------

 Pycoast can add a symbol to points of interest on an image.
-The following examples show how we might use the :attr:`add_points` method to anotate the points on an image.
+The following examples show how we might use the :meth:`~pycoast.cw_agg.ContourWriterAGG.add_points`  method to annotate the points on an image.

-First of all, we setup an PIL image with an area definition, then we add coastlines and borders for reference.
+First of all, we setup a PIL image with an area definition, then we add coastlines and borders for reference.

     >>> from PIL import Image